Considerations for PPG Trike Pilots

 Four is great for Learning

 There are a few things that make a PPG Trike more stable while on the ground.
 One is a wide real axle, another is a low CG.
-Without question, a quad configuration with both of the above features will make for a very stable platform for launching and landing.
-Some say that the quad has an extra "training wheel" attached to it!
+Without question, a wheeled flying machine with both of the above features will make for a very stable platform for launching and landing.

 It's Also a Matter of Style